Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 - Critical applications: hospitals, data centers, Seveso sites, airports

-This system is capable of protecting very large structures with a reduced number of capture points.
+For example, this device is capable of protecting very large structures with a reduced number of capture points.
 It represents the ultimate solution for ensuring the continuity of service of critical installations.

 Smart connectivity with Contact@ir: an innovation LPS France